Shalako (film): Critical response

 The film premiered in late 1968 to mixed reviews.
 Some critics thought the film was not as good as the other Westerns being made in Europe, in particular, the Italian westerns (known as "spaghetti Westerns") by which Sergio Leone, Lee Van Cleef, and Clint Eastwood were building their reputations.

 Censorship

-Two scenes are routinely cut when the film is shown on television: the death of the cowboy sent to protect Bardot's character; and the rape and death of Honor Blackman's character.
+Two scenes are routinely cut when the film is shown on television: the death of the cowboy sent to protect Bardot's character; and the death of Honor Blackman's character.

 Box office

 Shalako was the 18th most popular film of 1969.
 It recorded admissions of 1,385,466 in France and 1,272,933 in Spain and 4,200,000 in Italy.
-Shalako was hugely successful in Britain and on the Continent, though it made little profit.
-According to Variety, because of its high costs the film recorded a loss for ABC of $1,275,000.
+According to Variety, because of its high costs the film recorded a loss for ABC of $1,275,000.But since every area was sold separately,Shalako was hugely successful in Britain and on the Continent,It has generated significant profits for the distributors.